-Hidden Microsoft Word Tricks
+Why These Microsoft Word Tricks Are Worth Knowing

-Hidden Microsoft Word Tricks
+7 Useful Microsoft Word Tricks

 Did you know Microsoft Word has some useful hidden tricks?
 Here are 7 of them:

-1. Microsoft word is a whiteboard!
+1. Microsoft Word is a Whiteboard!

 Write anywhere on a word document.
 Just double click anywhere on the page and start typing.

-2. Placeholder text
+2. Placeholder Text

 There’s a dummy block of text aka Lorem Ipsum generator, that is automatically built in word.
 Just type ‘=rand(p,l)’ or ‘=rand()’ and press enter.
 Alternatively, you can use ‘=lorem(p,l)’ pseudo-Latin text, which is commonly used in web design products.
 The first two paragraph should say something like this: